President: Mark Sorensen

 Jacobsen is the fourth generation of two Fresno County farm families.
 He serves on the boards of the Fresno Irrigation District, Fresno State Ag One Foundation and the Craig School of Business, as well is involved in the Easton Lions Club.

 Fresno County Farm Bureau represents members on air quality, land use, water, labor and agricultural-related issues.
-Fresno County is the nationís number one agricultural county, producing more than 400 commercial crops annually, totaling more than $6.58 billion dollars in gross production value in 2012.
+Fresno County is one of the nation's leading agricultural counties, producing more than 400 commercial crops annually, totaling more than $6.44 billion dollars in gross production value in 2013.